Antonio7098/elevate-core-api/instructions.md

 ### Epic: Core Content Management
 - **Task:** Define Folder, QuestionSet, and Question models in Prisma.
 - **User Story:** As a user, I want to create, view, update, and delete folders.
-- **User Story:** As a user, I want to view all question sets within a folder.
+- **User Story:** As a user, I want to create, view, update, and delete question sets within a folder.

 ### Epic: AI Service Integration
 - **User Story:** As a user, I want to provide text to create a new question set (requires POST /api/sets endpoint).